hiimnhan/blog/fibo-linear-algebra.md

 You can see that the matrix approach is quite better with large input $n$.

 Yeah that's it for today!.
 Hope through this random note you can find it interesting to apply math into some coding problems.
+And if you want to learn more, I found an good article on [Recurrence Relation and Matrix Exponentiation](https://comeoncodeon.wordpress.com/2011/05/08/recurrence-relation-and-matrix-exponentiation/)

 > Nature is written in mathematical language.
 >